-Impact Category Mitigation Measures Implementation Timing Responsible Monitoring Party Monitoring/Reporting Method
+Impact Category Mitigation Measures Implementation Timing Responsible Monitoring Party 1 Monitoring/Reporting Method

-Project archaeologist, and the consulting

-tribes to discuss the significance of the find.
+Project archaeologist, and the consulting tribes to discuss the significance of the find.

-ii.
+·# ii.
 At the meeting, the significance of the

-discoveries shall be discussed.
-After

-consultation with the consulting tribes and
+ij

 the Project archaeologist, a decision shall be

 made, as to the appropriate treatment

 (documentation, recovery, avoidance, etc.) for the cultural resources.

-iii.
-Grading or further ground disturbance shall

 not resume within the area of the discovery

 until an agreement has been reached by all

 parties as to the appropriate treatment.
 Work

 shall be allowed to continue outside of the

-buffer area and will be monitored by

-additional Native American Tribal
+=

-Monitors, if needed.
+Monitors if needed

-iv.
-Treatment and disposition of the
+.
+1:

-inadvertently discovered cultural resources
+inadvertently discovered cultural resona

 shall be consistent with CUL-4 or the

 Cultural Resources Treatment and

 Monitoring Agreement entered into with the

 consulting tribes.

 v.
 Pursuant to Public Resources Code Section

 21083.2(b) avoidance is the preferred

-method of preservation for archaeological
+.
+50

 resources and cultural resources.
 If the

 landowner and the consulting tribes cannot

-come to a consensus on the significance or

-the mitigation for the archaeological or

-cultural resources, these issues will be
+the minganon for the archaeological or continued reconnece these issues will be

-presented to the City Community & Economic Development Director or
+presented to the City Community &

-designee for decision.
-The City Community
+decision.
+The City Commun

 & Economic Development Director or

 designee shall make the determination

 based on the provisions of the California

 Environmental Quality Act with respect to

 archaeological resources, recommendations

 of the project archeologist and shall